yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## TLS Session Resumption
 {: #rec-resume}

-If TLS session resumption is used, care ought to be taken to do so safely.
+If TLS session resumption is used in the context of TLS 1.2, care ought to be taken to do so safely.
 In particular, when using session tickets {{?RFC5077}}, the resumption information MUST be authenticated and encrypted to prevent modification or eavesdropping by an attacker.
 Further recommendations apply to session tickets:

 * A strong cipher suite MUST be used when encrypting the ticket (as least as strong as the main TLS cipher suite).